makersacademy/frontend-api-challenge/README.md

              ,^--(
              ,--' `-,
 ```
-The Chitter API frontend challenge is a 'Friday Challenge' set to try and test your knowledge of *'learning any new programming language'*.
+The Chitter API frontend challenge is a 'Friday Challenge' set to try and test your knowledge of 'learning any new programming language'.

 ## Description
 The program should be able to create users, log in, post peeps, view all peeps, view individual peeps, delete peeps, like peeps and unlike peeps.
 Not all of these features are required in submission, but well tested, easy to read and easy to change code must be produced.

 ## Installation
-*You will need to...*
+You will need to open `index.html` in your browser.

 ## Roadmap
-*A future release may include the functionality of logging in and out Chitter in order to post a peep and receiving an email if the user is tagged in a peep.*
+A future release may include the functionality of logging out, deleting peeps, liking peeps, and unliking peeps.

 ## Authors and acknowledgment
 Thanks to Makers Academy for setting this challenge, and hjw for the ASCII art.
 Source: http://ascii.co.uk/art/robin